Senior Associate Dean for Medical Student Education

 Helen joined the Office of Medical Education in July of 2014.
 Previously, she served in two capacities at the UK College of Pharmacy; as Curriculum Development Officer with the Office of Experiential Education and later as Director of Assessment.
 She earned a Bachelor of Science in Dietetics and a Master of Science in Education with a focus in Instructional Systems Design from the University of Kentucky.

-Michelle Lineberry joined the Office of Medical Education in July 2014.
+Michelle joined the Office of Medical Education in July 2014.
 Prior to that, she served the College of Public Health for four years, first as Director for Practice and Service and then as Assistant Dean for Academic and Faculty Affairs.
 From 2002 – 2010, Michelle worked in the College of Medicine on a number of research and medical education grants.
-She earned both her bachelor’s and master’s degrees in psychology from the University of Dayton and is currently a candidate for the Doctor of Education degree at the University of Kentucky.
+She earned both her bachelor’s and master’s degrees in psychology from the University of Dayton and completed her Doctorate of Education in Health Promotion from the University of Kentucky in 2016.

 Clerkship Development and Administration